Teyras/MT/text/chapters/110_analysis.md

 executed by the CPU.
 Go is excluded because it features a non-trivial runtime with garbage collection.

-For the core workloads, we selected C as the implementation language.
+For the core exercise types, we selected C as the implementation language.
 Pascal and Fortran, respectively, are sometimes used in programmer education and scientific computations, but they are not known to the general public as much as C or C++.
 Rust is a relatively new language that is still evolving rather rapidly.
 Although it promises memory and concurrency safety thanks to its type system, there are not many ways we could exploit this in our workloads.
 Also, the adoption is still rather small.

 C++ has a multitude of features compared to C, such as type-safe collections and support for namespaces, object oriented programming and template metaprogramming.
 Its standard library is also much larger.
-However, the argument that applies to Rust holds here too -- our workloads are too trivial to benefit from these features significantly (although templates could make for marginally cleaner code in the `exp` workload).
+However, the argument that applies to Rust holds here too -- our exercises are too trivial to benefit from these features significantly (although templates could make for marginally cleaner code in the `exp` exercise workload).
 Also, using collections from the standard library could make the measured code harder to reason about in terms of how it will be executed.
 The final argument for C is that it is still used in many introductory programming courses.

 Although a comprehensive study of measurement stability among a large set of programming languages is out of scope of this thesis, it is important to measure